 Just because you want to adopt a more secure solution, it doesn’t mean you have to compromise on speed.
 While a move to ZTNA often brings delays and slower performance, the Replify WAN Accelerator can quickly and easily mitigate that for many users.

-If you need more information on how to configure Replify’s WAN Accelerator alongside Cloudflare Zero Trust, please contact email@example.com for more information.
+If you need more information on how to configure Replify’s WAN Accelerator alongside Cloudflare Zero Trust, please contact firstname.lastname@example.org for more information or read our ZTNA Acceleration page.